 'The internet's on fire' as techs race to fix software flaw

-BOSTON (AP) — A software vulnerability exploited in the online game Minecraft is rapidly emerging as a major threat to internet-connected devices around the world.
+BOSTON (AP) — A critical vulnerability in a widely used software tool — one quickly exploited in the online game Minecraft — is rapidly emerging as a major threat to organizations around the world.

 “The internet’s on fire right now," said Adam Meyers, senior vice president of intelligence at the cybersecurity firm Crowdstrike.
-"People are scrambling to patch and there are script kiddies and all kinds of people scrambling to exploit it."
-He said Friday morning that in the 12 hours since the bug's existence was disclosed that it had been "fully weaponized,” meaning that malefactors have developed and distributed tools to exploit.
+“People are scrambling to patch,” he said, "and all kinds of people scrambling to exploit it."
+He said Friday morning that in the 12 hours since the bug's existence was disclosed that it had been "fully weaponized,” meaning malefactors had developed and distributed tools to exploit it.

 The flaw may be the worst computer vulnerability discovered in years.
-It opens a loophole in software code that is ubiquitous in cloud servers and enterprise software used across industry and government.
-It could allow criminals or spies to loot valuable data, plant malware or erase crucial information, and much more.
+It was uncovered in a utility that's ubiquitous in cloud servers and enterprise software used across industry and government.
+Unless it is fixed, it grants criminals, spies and programming novices alike easy access to internal networks where they can loot valuable data, plant malware, erase crucial information and much more.

 “I’d be hard-pressed to think of a company that’s not at risk,” said Joe Sullivan, chief security officer for Cloudflare, whose online infrastructure protects websites from malicious actors.
 Untold millions of servers have it installed, and experts said the fallout would not be known for several days.